fplab/ui-for-pl/README.md

 [https://fplab.github.io/ui-for-pl/](https://fplab.github.io/ui-for-pl/).

 ### Contributing
 Contributions are very welcome through GitHub's pull request mechanism.
-To quickly propose edits to a single file, you can find it in this repository and click the pencil icon.
+To quickly propose edits to a single file, you can find it in this repository and click the pencil icon to propose the edit as a pull request directly.
+For more sophisticated changes, fork the repository and make a pull request.

 The text for these notes is written in [reStructuredText](http://docutils.sourceforge.net/docs/ref/rst/directives.html),